SofiaCrobeddu/Bachelor-s_thesis_Italy_poverty/README.md

 ## PURPOSE

 This project aims to analyse possible statistical methods to measure poverty in Italy, through the data of the Statistical Survey carried out by the Bank of Italy in 2020.
-In particular, three groups of datasets are used among those available ones in the Bank of Italy's data archive, focusing on demographic, income, expenditure and consumption variables.
+In particular, six datasets are used among those available ones in the Bank of Italy's data archive, focusing on demographic, income, expenditure and consumption variables.
 A comparison is also made between this baseline survey and the one carried out by ISTAT on the consumption of Italian households, in the reference year, in order to have a more in-depth study of the subject.
 Poverty is treated from a unidimensional and multidimensional perspective.
 For the multivariate analysis it is used the Factor Analysis method with an application of the regression model, in order to find non-observed dimensions of the topic.
 The analysis is done with the software R.

 ## FILES